EntitySpaces/entityspaces.js/README.md

 	acceptChanges();    // rarely used
 	rejectChanges();    // rollback any changes
-	applyDefaults();    // override to assign defaults to columns isDirty();          // does this entity have changes isDirtyGraph();     // does this entire object graph have changes loadByPrimaryKey(); // load this entity by the primary key
+	applyDefaults();    // override to assign defaults to columns customize();        // override to add extra columns to your entity isDirty();          // does this entity have changes isDirtyGraph();     // does this entire object graph have changes loadByPrimaryKey(); // load this entity by the primary key